Houzy116/ALLUM/README.md

-# Satellites Reveal Recent Increases in Global Land Surface Albedo that Moderate Global Warming
+# Satellites Reveal Recent Increases in Global Snow-free Land Surface Albedo that Moderate Global Warming

 This repository contains the code and some intermediate data for the study titled **"Satellites reveal recent increases in global land surface albedo that moderate global warming"**.